data-88/brauteseth_website/src/content/projects/project-7.md

 ---
-title: CryptoTrader - Cryptocurrency Portfolio Manager
+title: Upcycle - E-Waste Management and Recycling Pilot
-description: CryptoTrader Dashboard is a comprehensive web application designed to empower cryptocurrency enthusiasts with tools to manage and optimize their digital asset portfolios.
+description: Upcycle is a pioneering e-waste management and recycling initiative, launching as a pilot project in Hermanus.
+This innovative program aims to empower municipalities to effectively manage and recycle electronic waste, promoting a cleaner, healthier environment for future generations.
 publishDate: 'Jan 10 2024'
 isFeatured: true
 seo: